 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
-Although not required, institutions may release information from a student’s record without prior consent, under the following allowable exceptions:
+Although not required, institutions may release information from a student’s record without prior consent, under the following allowable exceptions include the following:

-- To school officials with legitimate educational interest (as defined by institutions within FERPA guidelines).
+- To school officials with legitimate educational interest (as defined by institution within FERPA guidelines).

-A school official is defined as a person employed by the college in an administrative, supervisory, academic or support staff position (including law enforcement unit and health staff); a person or company with whom the college has contracted (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
+A school official is defined as a person employed by the College in an administrative, supervisory, academic or support staff position (including law enforcement unit and health staff); a person or company with whom the College has contracted (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibility.
+Upon request, the College discloses educational records in order to fulfill his or her professional responsibility.

-- To schools in which the student seeks or intends to enroll.
+- To schools in which the student seeks or intended to enroll.

 - To federal, state and local authorities involving an audit or evaluation of compliance with education programs.

-- To organizations conducting studies of or on behalf of educational institutions in order to: (a) develop, validate, or administer predictive tests; (b) administer student aid programs: or (c) improve instruction.
+- To organizations conducting studies of or on behalf of educational institutions.

 - To parents of dependent students.